Best Old Cars To Restore

 ____________________________________________

-Original components and historical documents also increase an old cars value.
-High-dollar collector cars are typically rare, limited production models.
+Original components and historical documents also increase an old car's value.
+On the upper-end of the scale, high-dollar collector cars are typically rare, limited production models.

 With availability, driveability, and cost being equal factors, here are our choices for the best classic cars to restore.